 Sana Halwani | September 28, 2018

-Shara N. Roy will speak on The Advocates' Society's program Equality, Diversity and Inclusion: Leading By Example.
-This program will uncover the unconscious biases that might be holding you back without your knowledge, and will give you the tools to overcome them both in your workplace and in the courtroom.
+Shara N. Roy spoke on The Advocates' Society's program Equality, Diversity and Inclusion: Leading By Example.
+This program uncovered the unconscious biases that might be holding you back without your knowledge, and gave you the tools to overcome them both in your workplace and in the courtroom.

 Shara N. Roy | September 25, 2018At the end of your next job interview, ask (at least) one of these 10 questions about the firm’s commitment to diversity

 Mariam Moktar co-authored the article At the end of your next job interview, ask (at least) one of these 10 questions about the firm’s commitment to diversity that appeared in PrecedentJD.
 The article discusses the importance of law students raising the subject of diversity and inclusion at their upcoming on-campus interviews.